top of page

 NY | 6/30 – 8/9/25

 An immersive opportunity for qualified Athletic Training students with interest in performing arts to support young dancers taking part in acclaimed John Cranko School Summer Intensive and International Contemporary Masters programs).
 Take part in supporting the training regimen of elite dancers (ages 15-22 years old) and the related challenges/issues/needs which arise during their intensive training program.
 Interns will be exposed to treatment plans and injury prevention practices of Program’s Athletic Trainers (ATs) as well as Program’s long-term cooperation with NYU Langone Medical Center Medical School’s Harkness Center for Dance Injuries.
-REQUIREMENTS: A junior level or higher in your Athletic Training Education Program.
-FEE: Part-time, Hourly rate commensurate with experience.

 Current student at University of Michigan